THE Education Co-op

 For more than 40 years, SEI has been the difference in the lives of youth and families in Portland.
 SEI’s work has results - 98% of SEI youth graduate from high school.

-The Education Co-op aims to reach youth across Multnomah County and fill the learning gap that they face by providing extra learning time and attention.
+The Education Co-Op aims to reach youth across Multnomah County and fill the learning gap that they face by providing extra learning time and attention.
 The potential for transformation is realized through collaborative efforts with collective goals in four areas:

 • Reading and math proficiency